Gurjinder Kumar is a product of India’s best football academy, a graduate straight from the esteemed Tata Football Academy (TFA).

-Gurjinder Kumar comes straight from India’s best football academy, a graduate of the esteemed Tata Football Academy (TFA).
-He also has a strong footballing pedigree to back that up.
-His father played for many years for Punjab state.
-His father wanted the tradition to continue in the family but it took a tragedy for the focus to shift to Gurjinder.
+This left back though, also has a strong footballing pedigree to back that up.
+His father, Gurpal Chand, who played for many years for Punjab, wanted the tradition to continue in the family but it took a tragedy for the focus to shift towards Gurjinder.

-At age 10, his elder brother, whom his father was grooming, died and it was then that the Punjabi lad started playing football more seriously.
-From 2001-07, he lived football at the Chandigarh Football Academy under coaches Harjinder Singh and Shahji Prabhakaran.
+His elder brother, whom his father was grooming, passed away when he was 10 and it was then that the Punjabi lad started playing football more seriously.
+From 2001-07, he lived and breathed football at the Chandigarh Football Academy under coaches Harjinder Singh and Shahji Prabhakaran.
 He also attended an India Under-19 camp.
-After Chandigarh, he was selected at the SAI trials, but did not think that is what he was looking for at that point of time.
-Then he attended the Tata Football Academy (TFA) trials and was directly taken in for the seniors.
+After Chandigarh FA, he attended the Tata Football Academy (TFA) trials and was directly taken in for the seniors.

-The years at TFA really shaped Gurjinder as a footballer.
+The years at TFA really shaped Gurjinder as a footballer and has made him the player he is today; both physically and mentally.
 Under TFA coaches Ranjan Choudhary and P Bijaykumar, his game gained poise and his confidence increased immensely.
-He believes that the TFA stint made him the player he is both physically and mentally.

 He brings some serious skills to the field apart from the fresh legs.
-He can attack and defend, a mindset so crucial for someone playing left back.
-He is not afraid to move up front and fancies his freekicks.
-Freewheeling overlapping runs on the side, thanks to his unrestricted attitude is an asset that Pune FC has literally.
+He can attack and defend, a mind-set so crucial for someone playing left back.
+He is not afraid to move up front and fancies his free kicks.
+Freewheeling overlapping runs on the side, thanks to his unrestricted attitude is quite an asset that Pune FC has literally.

 The other highs achieved at Pune FC include figuring in both exhibition games against Blackburn Rovers (at Pune; 7th October, 2011) and FC Bayern Munich (At New Delhi; 10th January, 2012)